 What do we think of when we hear the words “artificial intelligence”?
 Terminators!!
 Fortunately for us that’s not the artificial intelligence that I’m referring too.
 But a machine that thinks and learns from its mistakes?
-Companies already have them.
+Companies already have them and are using things like simulated data in order to constantly improve them (click the link to learn more about that).
 The human mind is not as unique as we would like to think it is.
 Just take a Myers Briggs personality test.
 You answer 100 questions and then it tells you how you react to things, what annoys you, what your strengths are, how you communicate, and what you have difficulties with.
 It’s kind of scary as you read the results and realize “Yup.
 That’s me”

 Think about it.
 Google may know more about you than your spouse.
 What do you want for Christmas?
 Your spouse may not know but Google knows all of the items that you looked at over the past 3 months, what items you spent the most time looking at, did you click on the description to read more, and what other items did you look at after you click on the initial item.
 It tells Google how you search for information.
 Also Google acknowledges that we all search for things differently and what we are searching for tells Google more about us.
 Essentially Google learns at little bit more about you every time you search for something via their website.